infracost/circleci-github-demo/README.md

-# circleci-demo
+# CircleCI Demo

 Demo repo for Infracost running in CircleCI with GitHub